Hechoko Dango

 2. Boil the soaked red beans

-3. Strain the boiled azuki beans to make a strained bean paste, add sugar and salt to make azuki bean soup (you can also use grained bean paste if you like)
+3. Strain the boiled red beans to make smooth bean paste, then add sugar and salt to make red bean soup (you can also make it into whole bean paste if you like)

-4. Add a pinch of salt to the takabi flour, add boiling water, mix, and knead until it is as soft as an earlobe.
+4. Add a pinch of salt to the millet flour, add boiling water, mix, and knead until it becomes as soft as an earlobe

-5. Roll it into a 2cm ball and press the center with your index finger to make a navel-like indentation.
+5. Roll it into a ball about 2cm in size and press the center with your index finger to create a navel-like depression

-7. Heat the red bean soup and bring it to a boil, then add the dango, and when the dango floats to the surface, it's done.
+7. Bring the red bean soup to a boil, then add the dumplings.
+When the dumplings float to the surface, it is done

-When making red bean soup, the trick is to make it a little looser and to use less sugar to bring out the original flavor of the grains.
+When making red bean soup, try to make it loose and use less sugar to bring out the natural flavor of the grains

 summary

-If you want to experience the rich grain food culture of Ninohe City, please give it a try.
+If you want to experience the rich food culture of Ninohe City using millet, be sure to give it a try

 Other articles